 Obviously, you don’t want to use most of these DIY pen grips on fountain pens or other higher-end writing instruments.
 And you probably wouldn’t want to spend the time and effort on some cheap disposable, either.

-We recommend only adding customized grips to refillable pens in the £3 to £7 range.
+We recommend only adding customized grips to refillable pens in the £3 to £7 range or to wooden pencils If you are not too sure which wooden pencil to buy then check out our Wooden Pencil Brands Ultimate Guide.

 Good luck and let us know if you have any suggestions of your own.